Azure/iot-edge-v1/modules/simulated_device/devdoc/simulated_device_hl.md

 ## Module_GetAPIs

 This is the primary public interface for the module.
-It returns a pointer to the `MODULE_APIS` structure containing the implementation functions for this module. `Module_GetAPIs` returns a non-`NULL` pointer to a MODULE_APIS structure.
+It fills out the provided `MODULE_APIS` structure containing the implementation functions for this module.
 The `MODULE_APIS` structure shall have non-`NULL` `Module_Create`, `Module_Destroy`,
 and `Module_Receive` fields.